“In Malawi” – the Most Complete Malawi Travel Guide on the Web

 gule wamkulu malawi

-Honestly, Lilongwe didn’t leave us with the wish of returning.
+Honestly, Lilongwe didn’t leave us with the desire to return.
 The city is small and relatively quiet, but also pretty ugly and a bit dirty.

 Dedza